 TBD for recalculating the PMKID for Suite B AKMs.

-NOTE—For a different PMKID to ensure privacy, SPA address needs to be randomized in the frame indicating PMKID to identify cached PMKSA.
+NOTE—For a different PMKID to ensure privacy, the SPA needs to be randomized in the frame indicating the PMKID to identify the cached PMKSA(#1468).
 As a result, the tracking cannot be done on MAC address.

 PMKR0Name privacy(#637r1)